-This course is an option for a physical science credit for the student who will likely take chemistry in college as a science or non-science major.
-Chemistry I is designed as an intimate and practical picture of the science of chemistry and its numerous applications in our daily lives.
-In addition to these applications, this course also presents a sound mathematical background dealing with the fundamental principles, theories, and concepts of chemistry.
+An intimate and practical picture of the science of chemistry and its numerous applications in our daily lives as well as present a mathematical foundation for dealing with fundamental principles, theories, and concepts of chemistry.
 Content of this course includes: atomic structure, the periodic classification of the elements, energy relationships in chemical change and chemical bonding.